Nissan Pathfinder: Pathfinder Hybrid

-Introduced for model year 2014, the Pathfinder Hybrid, available in two-wheel drive and four-wheel drive configurations, uses a supercharged 2.5-litre four-cylinder petrol engine and an electric motor paired to a compact lithium-ion battery.
+Introduced for the 2014 model year, the Pathfinder Hybrid, available in two-wheel drive and four-wheel drive configurations, uses a supercharged 2.5-litre four-cylinder petrol engine and an electric motor paired to a compact lithium-ion battery.
 The Li-ion battery fits under the third row seat, with no effect on space used for cargo or passengers.
 The Pathfinder Hybrid also has hybrid emblems and hybrid LED taillights versus the non-hybrid model.

-Nissan discontinued the Pathfinder Hybrid after the 2014 model year due to owner reviews and complaints that they could not get fuel milage that was anywhere close to the advertised 25 to 28 mpg and limited availability and poor sales in the United States (discontinued after the 2015 model year in Canada and in other global markets except Australia and New Zealand).
+Nissan discontinued the Pathfinder Hybrid after the 2014 model year due to owner reviews and complaints that they could not get fuel mileage that was anywhere close to the advertised 25 to 28 mpg and limited availability and poor sales in the United States (discontinued after the 2015 model year in Canada and in other global markets except Australia and New Zealand).

 2017 facelift

-For model year 2017, the Nissan Pathfinder received an exterior update which includes a new fascia with restyled headlights and tail lights and a new direct-injected V6 engine with CVT—outputting 284 hp and 259 lbft.
+For the 2017 model year, the Pathfinder received an exterior update which includes a new fascia with restyled headlights and tail lights and a new direct-injected V6 engine with CVT—outputting 284 hp and 259 lbft.
 The headlights had LED projector low beam headlamps and LED daytime running lights standard on Platinum trim levels, while S, SV and SL trim levels offer restyled halogen projector headlights with LED daytime running lights.
 Restyled tail lights will be standard on Platinum trim levels, and all 2017 Pathfinders will also have new exterior colours added.
 The interior also has redesigned cup holders.
-A Motion Activated Liftgate is also became standard on SL and Platinum trim levels only as part of the power liftgate.
-The 2017 model year is also its 30th anniversary for the Nissan Pathfinder but there won't be any 30th anniversary special edition model for the 2017 Pathfinder.
-But the Nissan Pathfinder will have a Midnight Edition trim level which will be higher than the Platinum trim level for its base MSRP and arrive in early 2017 and the Nissan Altima, Sentra, Murano, Maxima and Rogue will also add the Midnight Edition trim level to their trim lineups in early 2017.
+A Motion Activated Liftgate also became standard on SL and Platinum trim levels, only as part of the power liftgate.
+The 2017 model year also marks the 30th anniversary for the Pathfinder in North America, but Nissan confirmed that there won't be any 30th anniversary special edition model.
+The Pathfinder will have a Midnight Edition trim level which will be higher than the Platinum trim level for its base MSRP and arrive in early 2017 and the Nissan Altima, Sentra, Murano, Maxima and Rogue will also add the Midnight Edition trim level to their trim lineups in early 2017.